-(a) Amount is an accrual for services provided by Mr Eshuys up to 30 June 2016.
+(a) Amount is an accrual for technical and geological services provided by Mr Eshuys up to 30 June 2017.
 This has been settled post year end by the issue of shares.
-Refer to Note 24.
+Refer to Note 25.

 Due to the short term nature of these payables, their carrying value is assumed to approximate their fair value.